synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 When using the Scan Farm feature, you must have access to a private registry where you will store Software Risk Manager Docker images.
 Determine whether your private registry requires a Kubernetes Image Pull Secret.
 Your private registry may not require an explicit username and password if your cluster's configuration already includes access.
 If you need a registry credential, identify the username and password, but do not pre-create the Kubernetes Image Pull Secret.

 Determine whether you will use a prefix for repositories added to your private registry.
 Your registry may require one, or you may create one to simplify pushing Docker images by pre-creating a single repository.
 For example, if you use Google Cloud Platform Artifact Registry in the us-central1 region, your registry host will be us-central1-docker.pkg.dev, but your repository prefix could be my-gcp-project-name/srm (assuming a GCP project named "my-gcp-project-name").
-In that case, you should pre-create the srm repository before pushing Docker images from SIG repo to us-central1-docker.pkg.dev/my-gcp-project-name/srm.
+In that case, you should pre-create the srm repository before pushing Docker images from Black Duck Repo to us-central1-docker.pkg.dev/my-gcp-project-name/srm.

 You can find instructions for pulling the latest Software Risk Manager Docker images for Scan Farm deployments [here](deploy/registry.md).